gravitational/teleport/rfd/0028-cluster-config-resources.md

 ### Additional dynamically configurable resources

-In addition to the resources derived from `ClusterConfig`, the resources `ClusterAuthPreference` and `PAMConfig` should also adapted to facilitate the dynamic configuration workflow.
+In addition to the resources derived from `ClusterConfig`, the resources `ClusterAuthPreference` and `PAMConfig` should also be adapted to facilitate the dynamic configuration workflow.

 ### Working with a whole cluster configuration